-3.1 Key areas of responsibility in relation to the implementation of the Association's Asset Management Maintenance Standards Policy are detailed below:

-- The Management Board has responsibility for ensuring that this policy complies with regulatory and legislative requirements and meets the Association's Corporate Plan and budget objectives. - Chief Executive Officer has responsibility for ensuring that this policy is applied to ensure compliance with regulatory and legislative requirements and meets the Association's Corporate Plan and budget objectives. - Asset Manager has responsibility for ensuring that appropriate technical support and advice is provided to the Chief Executive Officer and Management Board
+- 3.1 Key areas of responsibility in relation to the implementation of the Association's Asset Management Maintenance Standards Policy are detailed below: - The Management Board has responsibility for ensuring that this policy complies with regulatory and legislative requirements and meets the Association's Corporate Plan and budget objectives. - Chief Executive Officer has responsibility for ensuring that this policy is applied to ensure compliance with regulatory and legislative requirements and meets the Association's Corporate Plan and budget objectives. - Head of Asset Services has responsibility for ensuring that appropriate technical support and advice is provided to the Chief Executive Officer and Management Board

-Finance Manager - has responsibility for ensuring that appropriate financial support and advice is provided to the Management Board, CEO and other relevant members of staff.

-3.2 The Association's Management Board delegates all responsibilities for operational delivery of the repairs and maintenance services to the Association's Asset Manager.
+- Head of Finance & Corporate Services has responsibility for ensuring that appropriate financial support and advice is provided to the Management Board, CEO and other relevant members of staff. - 3.2 The Association's Management Board delegates all responsibilities for operational delivery of the repairs and maintenance services to the Association's Head of Asset Services.